cytoshell/RowdyHacksSpring2024/README.md

 ## Usage

-Once installed, Rabid Tasker can be accessed through any modern web browser.
-Simply log in with your tribe's credentials and start organizing tasks with ease.
+Once login, Rabid Tasker can be accessed through any modern web browser.
+You can either click into the link above or copy and paste this link into your browser: [https://rabid-tasker.web.app/Home](https://rabid-tasker.web.app/Home).
+Simply log in with your Google's account and start organizing tasks with ease.

 ## License

 Rabid Tasker is licensed under the BSD 3-Clause License.
 See the LICENSE file for more details.

 ## React + Vite